jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * We strongly encourage you to work together on test cases, so that you don’t miss any edge case
 ## Tasks
 ### 0. Read file
-          mandatory         Progress vs Score  Task Body Write a function that reads a text file (  ` UTF8 `  ) and prints it to stdout:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that reads a text file (  ` UTF8 `  ) and prints it to stdout:
 * Prototype:  ` def read_file(filename=""): `
 * You must use the  ` with `  statement
 * You don’t need to manage  ` file permission `  or  ` file doesn't exist `  exceptions.